5 Dealing with messy data

 When using the patterns above, you only look for a single occurrence of the pattern.
 Sometimes you may want a pattern like a word of 2-4 letters or any number of digits in a row.
 To create these, you add repetition patterns to your regular expression:

-• ? means that the preceding patterns is matched at most once, i.e. 0 or 1 time,
+• ? means that the preceding pattern is matched at most once, i.e., 0 or 1 time,

 • * means that the preceding pattern is matched 0 or more times,